 The development of early number sense is critical for children to be able to understand math in later years.
-There are important developmental skills that all students needs in order to conceptually understand math.
+There are important developmental skills that all students need in order to conceptually understand math.
 If there are gaps in these skills, we need to use intervention in order to fill the gaps so that the child can move forward in their numeracy learning.

-I had this student in my class once, years ago who struggled so much in Math.
-He was a year behind when I met him in September.
-This child received extra help outside the classroom as well as the lessons in class that were very hands-on.
-I had him for two years in a row as part of a looping situation.
 At the end of the 2 years, he was still a year behind.
-While that made me disappointed, I did realize that he had moved forward by a year each time which was a good thin, but there were learning gaps.
-I think he made such good progress because we did a lot of hands on learning.
+While that made me disappointed, I did realize that he had moved forward by a year each time which was a good thing, but there were learning gaps.
+He did make such good progress because we did a lot of hands-on learning using manipulatives.
 What I think I could have done to help him understand Math more and not just “do Math” was to be able to identify the learning gap and target those skills.

 Our students need to touch Math and understand quantity.
-It is critically important that teachers help students develop number sense as a initial skill in their numeracy development.
+It is critically important that teachers help students develop number sense as an initial skill in their numeracy development.
 While most initial number sense is developed in the Pre-K, K, and 1st grades, it is developmental and must be nurtured.
-Whether students have number sense in K or older, the importance is that their learning is hands on and conceptual in nature.
+Whether students have number sense in K or older, the importance is that learning is hands on and conceptual in nature.

 Jo Boaler (Professor of Math at Stanford) explains the importance of this in this video where she talks about compression in learning.
 Watch it here.